xveganxxxedgex/burrow_gardens/README.md

 ~~Enable Tab events while menu is open to switch between the menu tabs~~

+~~Create food items~~

+~~Create menu/options components~~

+~~Add background music~~

+~~Use correct images for inventory pictures for food~~

+~~When bunny is at target tile, add back collision detection for hero~~

+~~Fix issue when you trigger burrow action and move where it puts you at the same spot on the next tile~~

+~~Add key event for escape when in menu modal~~

+~~Fix bug when friending bunny, and while it's going to the target tile, you go to another tile that has a bunny and it's stuck as moving when it shouldn't be~~

+~~Fix produce not repopulating on their parent item~~

+Fix delay bug when going to another tile

 Maybe add a cute animation like a binky when a bunny is added to the group, to play before they head to the group tile

 Add areas where hero has to jump